Juicy Grilled Yogurt Chicken (Plus Easy Baked Method)

 Yogurt marinated chicken on a platter with grilled lemon halves.

-Serving suggestions
+Serving Tips

 A bowl with sliced yogurt marinated chicken, grilled broccoli, brown rice and a drizzle of yogurt.

-FAQs
+Yogurt Chicken FAQs

 How long can I marinate chicken in yogurt?

 You can marinate chicken in yogurt anywhere from 20 minutes to 24 hours.
-The longer it marinates the more flavorful it will become, but don't go over 24 hours otherwise the chicken could turn mushy.
+The longer it marinates, the more flavorful it will become, but don't go over 24 hours otherwise, the chicken could turn mushy.

 Do you rinse off yogurt marinade?

 No, do not rinse off the yogurt marinade, as it will create a delicious crust on the outside of the chicken.
-Simply scrape off any excess marinade then cook the chicken directly.
+Simply scrape off any excess marinade, then cook the chicken directly.

 Stay connected

-Get the recipe!
+Get the Recipe!

 Say goodbye to dry, bland chicken!
 This yogurt marinated grilled chicken recipe results in juicy, tender chicken that’s packed with bold flavor.
 The garlicky marinade is easy to make and can be used on chicken thighs or breasts.
 You can marinate the chicken up to one day in advance (it will become more tender and flavorful the longer you marinate it) making it perfect for buys weeknights and weekend barbecues.
 Pair the yogurt grilled chicken with grilled vegetables (try these Grilled Potatoes!), or serve it in salads, wraps, pita pockets or grain bowls.
 You can use boneless, skinless thighs or breasts - be sure to check out the tip in the Notes below about pounding chicken breasts!